neurodata/hyppo/docs/index.rst

 -------------

-``hyppo`` is free software; you can redistribute it and/or modify it under the terms of the :doc:`MIT </license>`.
+``hyppo`` is free software; you can redistribute it and/or modify it under the terms of the :doc:`Apache 2.0 </license>`.
 We welcome contributions.
 Join us on `GitHub <https://github.com/neurodata/hyppo>`_.

 History